kamransafi/Grace/README.md

 -   `referenceTableStudies()`: get a reference table with 1 line per individual.
 I.e. loop around all individuals and rbind result.
 Large table can be used e.g. to find duplicated individuals across studies, add column with info why individuals got removed from analysis.
 Individuals with multiple tags/deployments are kept in one lines and the different tag IDs/deployment IDs separated by a "\|".
 Gaps between deployments will be dealt with and filtered out at a later stage as all metrics will be calculated per day and associated to the number of locations.
 (Anne)

 -   `referenceTable_Individuals()`: gives one table per individual.
-Including MBid, individual, tag, species, date, tracking_duration_in_days, GPSpts_total, GPSSpts_day, median_timelag_mins_day.
+Including MBid, individual, tag, species, date, tracking_duration_in_days, GPSpts_total, locsperday, median_timelag_mins_day, locomotion mode.
 Saves table as "RefTableIndiv_MBid_indiv.name.rds".
 (Anne) *(removed "tag id" for now as it needs time to be adapted for individuals with multiple tags)*

 #### Overview of functions for movement metrics

 -   `dailyDispl()`: includes the calculation of: *cumulativeDist_km*: sum of all step lenghts (in Km) per day; *maxNetDispl_km*: maximum distance (in Km) between any 2 locations per day & *straightnessIndex*: maxNetDispl_km/cumulativeDist_km. between 0-1, 1 is moving in straight line, idea is to use it as an indication of migratory day, cut-off value to be determined.
 Saves table per individual called "dailyDisplacement\_\_MBid_indiv.name.rds".
 (Anne)

 -   `dailydBBud()`: calculates mean(?) daily motion variance.
 Saved as "dailyMotionVar\_.....rds".
-Removes days that have less locations than "minLocationsDay", by setting \@interest==F. Calculates dBB per day looping through the splitted dbbvarburst object.
+Removes days that have less locations than "minLocationsDay", by setting \@interest==F. Segments longer than 5h are also excluded by setting \@interest==F. Calculates dBB per day looping through the splitted dbbvarburst object.
 Calculates ud size, geometric centroid of UD and weighted lat/long coords of UD, saved as "dailyUDcalc\_...rds".
 Extracts coordinates and values from dbb, as SPDF, saved as "dailyDBBcoordinatesSPDF\_...rds".
 (Anne)

 ### GRACE VARIABLES